Jay Daniel Duhon, PhD and Gary B. Rochelle, PhD

 Lauren Fuller, PhD

-Dr. Lauren Fuller is a licensed psychologist.
-She received her bachelor's degree in psychology at The University of Mary Washington in Fredericksburg, VA and completed her doctorate in counseling psychology at the University of North Dakota.
-She performed her internship at the Topeka Veterans Affairs Medical Center and completed her post-doctoral training in neuropsychology under the supervision of Dr. Jay Duhon and Dr. Gary Rochelle, the founders of DR Associates of North Texas.
+Dr. Lauren Fuller is a licensed psychologist in the state of Texas specializing in neuropsychology and rehabilitation.
+Dr. Fuller received a bachelor's degree in psychology at The University of Mary Washington in Fredericksburg, Virginia and completed her doctorate in counseling psychology at the University of North Dakota.
+She completed her APA-accredited internship at the Topeka Veterans Affairs Medical Center and completed her post-doctoral training in neuropsychology under the supervision of Dr. Jay Duhon and Dr. Gary Rochelle, the founders of DR Associates of North Texas.

-Dr. Fuller's theoretical orientation includes an eclectic approach, integrating aspects of cognitive behavioral therapy (CBT) and solution-focused therapy into her interactions with her clients.
+Dr. Fuller's theoretical orientation is based on a holistic approach to clients that integrates aspects of cognitive behavioral and solution-focused therapy.
 She has extensive experience working with older adults, PTSD, and affective disorders.
-Dr. Fuller also administers psychological and neuropsychological testing for a wide variety of conditions, including dementia, stroke, traumatic brain injury, ADHD, and personality disorders.
-Dr. Fuller enjoys standup paddleboarding and indoor rock climbing.
+Dr. Fuller also administers psychological and neuropsychological testing for a comprehensive range of conditions, including dementia, strokes, traumatic brain injury, ADHD, and personality disorders.
+In addition, she provides consultation services to long-term acute care hospitals, skilled nursing facilities, and acute rehabilitation hospitals.

 Nicole Grandjean, PhD